-When a complaint implicates a food product, water source, or retail food establishment, the LHD environmentalist should be notified.
-The LHD environmentalist should conduct targeted inspection or conduct an environmental assessment of the facility when directed by the Food Safety Branch.
+When a complaint implicates a food product, water source, retail food establishment, the LHD environmentalist should be notified.
+The LHD environmentalist should conduct an environmental assessment at the suspect facility.
 This should include the collection of relevant environmental samples for laboratory testing.
 If samples cannot be collected at the time of the environmental assessment, the food items should be quarantined for later collection.